The Philadelphia Inquirer: Ownership shifts (2009-2014)

 The bankruptcy filing kicked off a year-long dispute between Philadelphia Media Holdings and its creditors.
 Creditors, including banks and hedge funds, sought to take control of Philadelphia Newspapers LLC themselves and opposed efforts by Philadelphia Media Holdings to maintain control of the newspaper's operations.
 Philadelphia Media Holdings was supported by most of the newspaper's unions.
 It also launched a public relations campaign to promote its continued control of the newspaper, highlighting the value of local ownership of media.

 On April 28, 2010, at a bankruptcy auction, the group of lending creditors and a group of local investors allied with Tierney both bid for The Inquirer and Daily News.
 The lenders emerged with the winning bid for the newspapers, but the deal collapsed after the lenders, operating under the name of Philadelphia Media Network (PMN), were unable to reach a contract agreement with the union representing the company's newspaper delivery drivers.

 Philadelphia Newspapers, represented by Lawrence G. McMichael of Dilworth Paxson LLP, challenged the right of creditors to credit bid at a bankruptcy auction.
-Their claim was ultimately heard by the U.S. Court of Appeals for the Third Circuit, which agreed that that credit bidding was not permitted.
+Their claim was ultimately heard by the U.S. Court of Appeals for the Third Circuit, which agreed that credit bidding was not permitted.

 In September 2010, both newspapers again were placed for auction, and again Philadelphia Media Network (PMN) won the bid.
 After successfully negotiating a contract with all of the newspaper's 14 unions, the $139 million deal was finalized on October 8.
 The Philadelphia Inquirer continued with profitability, largely due to emerging competition from digital media sources.